posttool/currentcms/README.md

 ## Usage

 To get the CMS up and running, you must start a new project with some basic schema.
 Sample projects are in the examples directory.

 ## models.js

-The "gallery" example defines artists and their works (inventory) as well as exhibitions and other collections.
-Take a look at https://github.com/posttool/currentcms/blob/master/examples/gallery/models.js for complete details.
+The "gallery" example defines artists and their works as well as exhibitions and other collections.
+Take a look at gallery [models.js](https://github.com/posttool/currentcms/blob/master/examples/gallery/models.js) for complete details.
 Each model requires ```meta```, ```schema``` properties.
 These are suffiencient to produce the generated CMS.

 ```
 Inventory: {